As of April 2021, Aerial Applications is now Mapware. The title of this archived release has been changed to reflect the new business name.

 “Aerial Applications has been a fantastic and talented partner and are well positioned to deliver this advanced drone imagery and machine learning capability for multiple installation and mission support enterprise uses.
 We look forward as this innovative partnership grows over the next four years”

 The program brings together commitment from both the public and private sectors to help advance the U.S. National Strategic Science and Technology goals through strategic funding.
-The program involves a commitment from the Verizon 5G First Responder Lab for continued product development and integration over the program’s 4-year period.
+The program includes continued product development and integration over a 4-year period.

 The announcement was made during the Virtual Spark Collider, Pitch Bowl, and STRATFI Showcase, in lieu of South by Southwest in Austin, Texas, by Dr. Will Roper, Assistant Secretary of the Air Force for Acquisition, Technology and Logistics.
 Known as a center of rapidly growing technology and innovation, Austin has been expanding its footprint with the Department of Defense as the new home of the Army Futures Command and is one of the three Air Force AFWERX Innovation Hubs along with Washington D.C. and Las Vegas.